 We will never pass on your personal information to anyone else who does not need it, or has no right to it, unless you give us clear consent to do so.

-REQUESTS FROM THIRD PARTIES FOR YOUR MEDICAL RECORDS
+REQUESTS FROM THIRD PARTIES FOR YOUR MEDICAL RECORD

 It is the policy of Jenner House Surgery that on request of extracts or access to your full medical record by a third party for non-NHS services (e.g. claims, insurance); that we will not share this directly with the requestor.
 In these circumstances, the practice will contact the patient directly (the Data Controller); advise them of the request and provide the patient with their medical record for onward forwarding.

-We firmly believe patients should be in control of what is shared with third parties from their medical records.
+We firmly believe patients should be in control of what is shared with third parties from their medical record.

 Please see Privacy Notice for Under 16s.
 The principles of this notice remain the same; however there is additional information on sharing information with parents/guardians.